 (1) It’s not our fault.
 It’s how humans are wired, and it makes sense to be wired this way given our history of alternating periods of feast and famine.
 We are here today because our ancestors were the ones who could eat a lot and pack on the pounds when food was plentiful.
 Without that ability, they would have starved when there was famine.
 Our problem is that in modern times, it all feast all the time.
 And biologically, we are wired to eat tasty food that is high in calories when it is available.
 And it’s always available . . .

 Why is that so important to understand?
 So that we can forgive ourselves and move on to helping ourselves instead of beating ourselves up.
 Many people eat more when they are stressed out.
-Being angry with yourself is a stress inducing feeling.
-Bad feelings and stress lead many people to eat more.
-Letting go of this idea that we are defective and bad can only lead to less stress, more positive thoughts and thus less overeating as a result.
-This revelation is probably my number one take away from The Pleasure Trap.
+Being angry with yourself is a stress-inducing feeling.
+Letting go of the idea that we are defective and bad can lead to less stress, more positive thoughts, and thus less overeating as a result.
+This revelation is probably my number one takeaway from The Pleasure Trap.
+It can be hard to get onto the ‘stress less’ pathway but it can be done through whichever means suit your needs, for example, some people need guidance when they are changing their perspective and they can do this by contacting a psychic to help them connect with their spirituality with genuine options on Herald Net that can be looked over to see how this can be achieved.

 (2) The only defense against our nature is to be prepared.
-That includes getting rid of anything in your kitchen that you can’t resist when you are hungry, angry, lonely, tired, bored, etc. (all painful feelings that humans want to avoid).
+Stress management is key if you are looking to have a healthier diet.
+Maybe that’s why people say taking CBD with a dab rig bundle helps them stay away from comfort eating.
+Though being prepared includes getting rid of anything in your kitchen that you can’t resist when you are hungry, angry, lonely, tired, bored, etc. (all painful feelings that humans want to avoid).
 So clear out your kitchen now completely of those trigger foods if you haven’t done so already.
 ‘Cause under no circumstances are you going to be able to resist them at some point, no matter how much plant based food you are eating.

 It also includes having the food that you want to eat at the ready.
 It was reading The Pleasure Trap that made me see that preparing dinner ahead of time is the best way to go to ensure my continued success on a plant based diet.
 I finally took action on that.
 Sure, it does take planning, preparation and a good chunk of my weekend, but what’s the alternative?
 Give in to my nature and stuff high calorie food into my mouth when I am cooking dinner at 6 pm on weeknights?
 Not when I have alternatives.